What Does a Bookkeeper Do?

 Keep your books tax-ready year-round

 We assign a dedicated bookkeeper to your account.
-Get clean, reconciled, CPA-reviewed books—at no cost for your first month.
+Get clean, reconciled, CPA-reviewed books.

 What Bookkeepers Don’t Do